Anirudh12345678/Convex-Notion-Clone/README.md

 # Notion Clone with Real-time Collaboration

-This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
+This is a project built using [Convex](https://convex.dev) as its backend.
- You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

 ## Project structure